Preventing Exposure to Lead

 Preventing Exposure to Lead in Soil

-Check out our Lead Sources page for more information on where lead in soil comes from.
+Visit the Lead Sources page for more information on where lead in soil comes from.
 Soil is only a potential source of lead exposure when the soil is exposed.
-Here are some things you can you do to prevent exposure to lead contaminated soil:
+Here are some things that can be done to prevent exposure to lead contaminated soil:

-• If you can’t cover the bare soil, create barriers to keep children out of those areas.
+• If bare soil cannot be covered, create barriers to keep children out of those areas

 • Take a look at the exterior of your home: is there peeling, chipping, or flaking paint?
-It might be lead-based paint which is falling into the soil around your home.
-Repairing deteriorated paint on the exterior of your home will help keep your soil from being contaminated further.
+It might be lead-based paint which is falling into the soil around the home.
+Repairing deteriorated paint on the exterior of the home will help keep soil from being contaminated further.

 Changing some of your everyday behaviors can also help you to prevent exposure to lead in soil: